Great Pyramid of Giza: Interior

 Both the King's and Queen's Chamber have a pair of small "air-shafts".
-Above the King's Chamber are a series of five Relieving Chambers.
+Above the King's Chamber are a series of five relieving chambers.

 Entrances

 Original entrance

-The original entrance is located on the north side, 15 royal cubit east of the centerline of the pyramid.
-Before the removal of the casing in the middle ages, the pyramid was entered through a hole in the 19th layer of masonry, approximately 17 m above the pyramid's base level.
-The height of that layer – 96 cm – corresponds to the size of the entrance tunnel which is commonly called the Descending Passage.
-According to Strabo (64–24 BC) a movable stone could be raised to enter this sloping corridor, however it is not known if it was a later addition or original.
+The original entrance is on the north side, 15 royal cubit east of the centreline of the pyramid.
+Before the removal of the casing in the Middle Ages, the pyramid was entered through a hole in the 19th layer of masonry, approximately 17 m above the pyramid's base level.
+The height of that layer – 96 cm – corresponds to the size of the entrance tunnel that is commonly called the Descending Passage.
+According to Strabo (64–24 BC) a movable stone could be raised to enter this sloping corridor; however, it is not known if it was a later addition or original.

 A row of double chevrons diverts weight away from the entrance.
 Several of these chevron blocks are now missing, as indicated by the slanted faces on which they once rested.

 Numerous, mostly modern, graffiti is cut into the stones around the entrance.
 Most notable is a large, square text of hieroglyphs carved in honor of Frederick William IV, by Karl Richard Lepsius's Prussian expedition to Egypt in 1842.

 North Face Corridor

 In 2016 the ScanPyramids team detected a cavity behind the entrance chevrons using muography, which was confirmed in 2019 to be a corridor at least 5 m long, and running horizontal or sloping upwards (thus not parallel to the Descending Passage).

 In February 2023 the North Face Corridor was explored with an endoscopic camera, revealing a horizontal tunnel with a length of 9 m and a transverse section of about 2 by 2 m.
-Its ceiling is formed by large chevrons, like those visible above the original entrance and also similar to Relieving Chambers.
+Its ceiling is formed by large chevrons, like those visible above the original entrance and also similar to relieving chambers.